How Does Daylight Saving Time Work? The History and Health Science

 Support for ending the twice-yearly clock change is strong across the political spectrum and among health organizations.
 The debate is not whether to stop changing clocks, but which time to keep permanently.

-Advocates for permanent standard time (including the American Academy of Sleep Medicine) argue it better aligns with the body's natural response to sunlight.
+Advocates for permanent standard time (including the American Academy of Sleep Medicine) argue that it better aligns with the body's natural response to sunlight.
 Under standard time, sunrise occurs earlier, providing morning light that signals the body to wake.
 Most sleep researchers favor this option.

 Advocates for permanent DST point to evening light that supports outdoor activity and reduced crime after dark.
 The Sunshine Protection Act would make DST permanent nationally; it passed the U.S. Senate in 2022 but stalled in the House.